Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 - **Minimum Storage Duration**: 30 days.

 ### Example Scenario:
-A media company stores a large archive of video files in multiple Availability Zones for high durability.
+`A media company stores a large archive of video files in multiple Availability Zones for high durability`.
 The data is accessed only a few times per year for legal purposes.
 To reduce costs, the company can use S3 Lifecycle policies to automatically transition the data to S3 One Zone-IA 90 days after creation.
 S3 One Zone-IA offers the same durability as S3 Standard-IA but stores data in a single Availability Zone, reducing costs by 20%.
 For 10 TB of data, storing it in S3 Standard for 5 years would cost approximately $2,941.99 per month or $35,303.88 per year.
 By transitioning to S3 One Zone-IA, the cost is reduced to $2,353.59 per month or $28,243.08 per year, resulting in a savings of over 20%. ✅

 ### S3 Glacier Instant Retrieval
 **S3 Glacier Instant Retrieval**: